eaa11/eaa11/README.md

 Hi 👋 My name is Alejandra Adames
 =================================

-🚀 Web Developer
+🚀 Backend Developer
 ----------------

-With over 3 years of professional experience, I am a full stack developer, with a strong background on server-side technologies using .NET.
+With over 5 years of professional experience, I am a backend developer with a strong background on technologies using .NET.

 *   🌍  I'm based in the Dominican Republic
-*   ✉️  You can contact me at [alejandraadames2611@gmail.com](mailto:alejandraadames2611@gmail.com)
+*   ✉️  You can contact me at [the-lovely-ale 🥰](mailto:aadames.ale@outlook.com)
 *   🧠  Focused on improving my code quality as well as the efficiency
 *   ⚡  I have the ability to explain things in simple terms.